dimyme/nn-demo-site.ku/docs/readme.md

 We are using:

 * the free github-pages to host stuff
-* https://blockchain-dns.info   add-on so firefox can actually surf to  a  *.ku  website *
+* https://blockchain-dns.info   add-on so firefox can actually surf to  a  \*.ku  website
-*
+* this guy claims he has done it too:    http://albino.cyb *
 *
 *